NouredeenM17/Project2/README.md

 This is a like a back-end system of a car mechanic appointment service.

 This was created in the first semester of my first year in Computer Engineering.
-Detailed analysis (in Turkish) below.
+Detailed analysis (in Turkish) and UML diagram below.

 ![NouredeenHammadProject2-1](https://github.com/NouredeenM17/car-breakdown-rendezvous-system/assets/107249282/78eafe01-fd63-40f2-b6ca-31347b49ea23)
 ![NouredeenHammadProject2-2](https://github.com/NouredeenM17/car-breakdown-rendezvous-system/assets/107249282/dc0ed2fb-2e41-41db-abc0-944dcd5652fc)